-We know that Rio de Janeiro is full of breathtaking beaches and natural landscapes!
+We know that Rio de Janeiro is full of beaches and breathtaking natural landscapes!
 But it’s also full of special places, rich in culture and history.
 How about a cultural tour?
-Check out 5 museums to visit in Rio de Janeiro!
+Check out 5 museums in Rio de Janeiro to visit!

 Museums to visit in Rio de Janeiro